 Selling and marketing expenses consist primarily of platform promotion expenses, channel commissions, advertising expenses, amortization expense, impairment loss and payroll and related expenses for employees involved in marketing and business development activities.
 Platform promotion expenses consist of Paipai coupons distributed on end consumers who are not customers of the Group on Paipai platform to promote transaction volume.
 Channel commissions consist of commission paid to sales channel providers and collection channel providers.
-Amortization expense consist of amortization of business cooperation agreement, non-compete commitment, and brand names arising from the acquisition of Paipai business (see Note 3).
-Impairment loss consist of impairment loss of non-compete commitment, and brand names arising from the acquisition of Paipai business and were nil, nil and RMB200,708 for the years ended December 31, 2020, 2021 and 2022, respectively.
+Amortization expense consist of amortization of business cooperation agreement, non-compete commitment, and brand names arising from the acquisition of Paipai business.
+Impairment loss consist of impairment loss of non-compete commitment, and brand names arising from the acquisition of Paipai business and were nil, RMB200,708 and nil for the years ended December 31, 2021, 2022 and 2023, respectively.
 Advertising expenses consist of the fees of advertising across multiple platforms in connection with business development.
-Total advertising expenses were recognized as incurred, and were RMB19,101, RMB82,340, and RMB82,921 for the years ended December 31, 2020, 2021 and 2022 respectively.
+Total advertising expenses were recognized as incurred, and were RMB82,340, RMB82,921, and RMB124,658 for the years ended December 31, 2021, 2022 and 2023, respectively.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS-(CONTINUED) FOR THE YEARS ENDED DECEMBER 31, 2020, 2021 AND 2022
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS-(CONTINUED) FOR THE YEARS ENDED DECEMBER 31, 2021, 2022 AND 2023